occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 }
 ```
 <div class="comment">Tip: Instead of working directly with maps, you can use Jackson to convert a DTO into a Map, by calling "jackson.convertValue(myDTO, new TypeReference&lt;Map&lt;String, Object&gt;&gt;() {});".</div>

+## Application Service

+Occurrent provides a generic application service that is a good starting point for most use cases.
+First add the module as a dependency to your project:

+{% include macros/applicationservice/blocking-maven.md %}

+This module provides an interface, `org.occurrent.application.service.blocking.ApplicationService`, and a default implementation,
+`org.occurrent.application.service.blocking.implementation.GenericApplicationService`.
+The `GenericApplicationService` takes an `EventStore` and
+a `org.occurrent.application.converter.CloudEventConverter` implementation as parameters.
+The latter is used to convert domain events to and from
+cloud events when loaded/written to the event store.
+There's a default implementation that you *may* decide to use called,
+`org.occurrent.application.converter.implementation.GenericCloudEventConverter` available in the `org.occurrent:cloudevent-converter-generic` module.
+You can see an example in the [next](#application-service-event-conversion) section.

+As of version 0.11.0, the `GenericApplicationService` also takes a [RetryStrategy](#retry) as an optional third parameter.
+By default, the retry strategy uses exponential backoff starting with 100 ms and progressively go up to max 2 seconds wait time between
+each retry, if a `WriteConditionNotFulfilledException` is caught (see [write condition](#write-condition) docs).
+It will, again by default, only retry 5 times before giving up, rethrowing the original exception.
+You can override the default strategy
+by calling `new GenericApplicationService(eventStore, cloudEventConverter, retryStrategy)`.
+Use `new GenericApplicationService(eventStore, cloudEventConverter, RetryStrategy.none())` to disable retry.
+This is also useful if you
+want to use another retry library.

 ### Using the Application Service